puppetlabs/beaker-i18n_helper/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/eputnam/beaker-i18n_helper.
+Bug reports and pull requests are welcome on GitHub at https://github.com/puppetlabs/beaker-i18n_helper.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).